The FBAT measures the cognitive abilities necessary for employment success as officers in the criminal justice system.

 Registering for the FBAT

-You may register with Testing and Assessment Services to take the FBAT.
+You may book a testing appointment with Testing and Assessment Services to take the FBAT.

 The cost is $57.50.